The Uncertainty Principle Has a Sharpe Ratio: Quantum Portfolio Optimization in C++

 - Declare victory

-This proves only that Python libraries can call other Python libraries.
-It does not solve the integration problem.
 Production trading infrastructure does not disappear merely because a notebook executed successfully.
-The system that matters — risk engines, execution infrastructure, portfolio accounting, analytics pipelines, reconciliation layers — already exists, overwhelmingly, in C and C++.
-Any quantum system incapable of entering that environment is academically interesting and operationally irrelevant.
+The system that matters already exists, overwhelmingly, in C and C++: risk engines, execution infrastructure, portfolio accounting, analytics pipelines, reconciliation layers.

-Therefore the architecture must invert the usual assumption: - Quantum is the extension - C++ is the host system Not the reverse.
+Therefore the architecture must invert the usual assumption:

 The Architecture Decision